Isaac Newton: Religious views

 Along with his scientific fame, Newton's studies of the Bible and of the early Church Fathers were also noteworthy.
 Newton wrote works on textual criticism, most notably An Historical Account of Two Notable Corruptions of Scripture and Observations upon the Prophecies of Daniel, and the Apocalypse of St. John.
 He placed the crucifixion of Jesus Christ at 3 April, AD 33, which agrees with one traditionally accepted date.

-He believed in a rationally immanent world, but he rejected the hylozoism implicit in Leibniz and Baruch Spinoza.
+He believed in a rationally immanent world, but he rejected the hylozoism implicit in Gottfried Wilhelm Leibniz and Baruch Spinoza.
 The ordered and dynamically informed Universe could be understood, and must be understood, by an active reason.
-In his correspondence, Newton claimed that in writing the Principia "I had an eye upon such Principles as might work with considering men for the belief of a Deity".
+In his correspondence, he claimed that in writing the Principia "I had an eye upon such Principles as might work with considering men for the belief of a Deity".
 He saw evidence of design in the system of the world: "Such a wonderful uniformity in the planetary system must be allowed the effect of choice".
 But Newton insisted that divine intervention would eventually be required to reform the system, due to the slow growth of instabilities.
 For this, Leibniz lampooned him: "God Almighty wants to wind up his watch from time to time: otherwise it would cease to move.
 He had not, it seems, sufficient foresight to make it a perpetual motion."

-Newton's position was vigorously defended by his follower Samuel Clarke in a famous correspondence.
+Newton's position was defended by his follower Samuel Clarke in a famous correspondence.
 A century later, Pierre-Simon Laplace's work Celestial Mechanics had a natural explanation for why the planet orbits do not require periodic divine intervention.
-The contrast between Laplace's mechanistic worldview and Newton's one is the most strident considering the famous answer which the French scientist gave Napoleon, who had criticised him for the absence of the Creator in the Mécanique céleste: "Sire, j'ai pu me passer de cette hypothèse" ("Sir, I didn't need this hypothesis").
+The contrast between Laplace's mechanistic worldview and Newton's one is the most strident considering the famous answer which the French scientist gave Napoleon, who had criticised him for the absence of the Creator in the Mécanique céleste: "Sire, j'ai pu me passer de cette hypothèse" ("Sir, I can do without this hypothesis").

 Scholars long debated whether Newton disputed the doctrine of the Trinity.
 His first biographer, David Brewster, who compiled his manuscripts, interpreted Newton as questioning the veracity of some passages used to support the Trinity, but never denying the doctrine of the Trinity as such.
 In the twentieth century, encrypted manuscripts written by Newton and bought by John Maynard Keynes (among others) were deciphered and it became known that Newton did indeed reject Trinitarianism.